Afnarel/.dotfiles/DOCUMENTATION.md

 ### Vim ###

+Some preferences are defined in .vimrc:

+  * Encoding is set to UTF-8
+  * Vim automagically detects the type of the current file
+  * Syntax highlighting is on
+  * Colors are adapted to a dark background
+  * If a line is longer than 78 characters, it's broken
+  * In insert mode, backspace deletes over line breaks, automatically-inserted indentation, and the place where insert mode started
+  * The mapleader character is a comma (',')
+  * The size of the Vim history (list of commands beginning with ':') is set to 5000
+  * Searches are done while typing (incremental) and results are highlighted.
+If the search query is entirely in lowercase, then the search is case insensitive but if it has an uppercase letter, the search becomes case sensitive

 A few plugins for vim are available:

   * [ctrlp](http://kien.github.io/ctrlp.vim) is a fuzzy file/buffer/mru/tag/... finder (it can open files and create new ones)
   * [gundo](http://sjl.bitbucket.org/gundo.vim) allows its user to visualize his undo history as a browsable tree
   * [jedi-vim](https://github.com/davidhalter/jedi-vim) provides Python autocompletion, lets the user see docstrings inside Vim and more...